ninest/nextbus-website/content/guides/basic.md

 excerpt: Learn how to use the basic functionalities of the app NextBusSG
 ---

 This article aims to walk you through the basics of NextBusSG – viewing bus arrival timings and adding bus preferred services to your favorites.
 If you haven't downloaded the app, click <nuxt-link to="/#download">here</nuxt-link>.
-I would strongly recommend you go through the tutorial that comes when you first launch the app.
+It's strongly recommend that you go through the tutorial that comes when you first launch the app.

 ## 1. Viewing bus timings